TrackerHackers/application/README.md

 In this phase, Sienne handled creating the application release.
 Additionally, she made contributions to the README file.
 Notably, Sienne worked to create a comprehensive incident response plan for this application, which can be found in the "Release" section of the [Application Document](https://docs.google.com/document/d/1saC6QGrdUEQv1wSCf__P5w3YoyzN5x74XjpLNpQT2tU/edit?usp=sharing).

 ## Closing Thoughts

+Reading the documentation for [Node.js](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs) and [Meteor.js](https://www.meteor.com/learn) was fundamental in learning how to build the application.
+Reading the documentation on securing the [Node.js](https://nodejs.org/en/learn/getting-started/security-best-practices) and [Meteor.js](https://guide.meteor.com/security) frameworks was more important.
+In these documents, we found instructions on how to guard against injection attacks.
+Surprisingly, Node.js did not already guard against injection attacks when parsing GET and POST data.

 ## Links